🌲 Front Range Plant FinderPlant finder

 Liriope spicata

 Creeping lilyturf (Liriope spicata) is a groundcover suited to the Colorado Front Range.
-It matures to about 8–12 in tall and 12–24 in wide, needs medium water, and prefers part to shade.
-Marginally hardy in Zone 5 — winter burn common above 6,500 ft elevation.
+It matures to about 8–12 in tall and 12–24 in wide, needs medium water, and prefers partial shade to dappled sun to deep shade.
+Marginally hardy in Zone 5, winter burn common above 6,500 ft elevation.
 Site in protected shade against a north foundation for best results.

 Photos